-The foe in triumph shouted

-When Christ lay in the tomb;

-But lo, he now is routed,

-His boast is turned to gloom.

-For Christ again is free;

-In glorious victory

-He who is strong to save

-Has triumphed o'er the grave.
+The foe in triumph shouted When Christ lay in the tomb; But lo, he now is routed, His boast is turned to gloom.
+For Christ again is free; In glorious victory He who is strong to save Has triumphed o'er the grave.

-- L Christ is Risen! - C His is Risen indeed!
-Alleluia! - L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - L The Lord has brought you to a land flowing with milk and honey, Alleluia! - O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+- L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - L The Lord has brought you to a land flowing with milk and honey, Alleluia! - C O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+Alleluia!
 (Exodus 3:8; Ps.
-51:15) - L Oh give thanks to the Lord; call upon his name, - make known his deeds among the peoples!
+51:15) - L Oh give thanks to the Lord; call upon his name, - C make known his deeds among the peoples!